 Pros and cons of Amazon Handmade

 - Massive reach: Amazon has 3.1 billion monthly visits, and 90% of all U.S. consumers have shopped on the platform.
 (In fact, 88% of U.S. Amazon shoppers make purchases on Amazon at least every month).
 In other words, if you’re selling online, you want to be selling on Amazon.

 - Profitability: According to Jungle Scout’s 2022 State of the Seller Report, 33% of Handmade sellers have profit margins above 20%.

 - Affordability: Amazon Handmade doesn’t charge listing fees.
-There’s just a 15% fee per sale (which some sellers consider a “con”), and an accurate breakdown of fees in your Manage Inventory dashboard.
+There’s just a 15% fee per sale, and an accurate breakdown of fees in your Manage Inventory dashboard.
 There’s also no subscription fee, unlike Seller Central’s $40/month fee.

 - Exclusivity: Amazon Handmade is “artisan-only,” meaning Amazon has an application process to ensure goods are actually handmade by the person or company selling them.
 Amazon Handmade’s standalone platform also separates it from other products listed on Amazon, giving more exclusivity to the consumer experience.

 - Customizable: With Amazon Handmade, sellers are able to create a custom shop profile to show off all their products, and they can create an artisan profile to share the story of the person behind the art.
 Handmade sellers can also offer personalized products.

 - Easy fulfillment & Amazon Prime: If you opt to sell Amazon FBA, Amazon will fulfill and ship your orders for you.
 Plus, you can have that coveted Amazon Prime badge on your listing.
 Alternatively, you can opt to ship orders yourself through Amazon FBM (Fulfillment by Merchant).

 - Other benefits to selling on Amazon Handmade are that your listings do not expire and you don’t need UPC codes to sell.